 If you’re doing a Balkan trip, you might be passing through Kosovo.
 Often, Pristina, Kosovo is a transfer point for Balkan buses, but Kosovo is much more than Pristina.
 If you only visit Pristina, you’ll miss out on the many other things to do in Kosovo.
 Kosovo tourism is still developing, so expect friendly locals, cheap hotels, and a lot of beautiful places.
 Keep reading for a Kosovo itinerary with the best places to visit in Kosovo.

 This is a travel guide to Kosovo for independent travelers.
 Although many people take tours in Kosovo, they are not necessary as Kosovo is safe with a robust bus system, friendly locals, and low crime.
-It is not a war zone, but a normal country.
-However, there are regions (Mitrovicë) more prone to ethnic tensions that may not be advised.
+It is not a war zone, but normal.
+However, there are regions (Mitrovicë) more prone to ethnic tensions that may not be advised for visitors (check beforehand).
 I consider it one of the best countries to visit on a budget.
-Let’s just get this of the way now saying that Kosovo is a country is political, however I call it a country.
+Let’s just get this of the way now saying that Kosovo is a country is political.

 Table of Contents